Running for governor? Rep. Mike Turzai starts to sound like a candidate

 Turzai yields significant political power as Speaker of the House, which he essentially would give up to run for governor, said Terry Madonna, a political science professor at Franklin & Marshall College in Lancaster: “Give up his seat or not?
 He runs the risk of losing all his power.”

-Turzai also would have to overcome a historical barrier.
+Turzai would have to overcome a historical barrier.

 “No member of the House has gone directly from that chamber to the governor's office in modern history,” Madonna said.